sudi050/got_gps_located/README.md

 # bequem_voyage
-Bequem Voyage a ride-hailing app that prioritizes user comfort and reliability by leveraging technology, offering a stress-free and enjoyable travel experience for passengers.
-The title Bequem Voyage, is derived from the German word "bequem", which means "comfortable", and the French word "voyage", which means "journey".
-The detailed presention file is attached below.
+Bequem Voyage is a ride-hailing app that prioritizes user comfort and reliability by leveraging technology, offering a stress-free and enjoyable travel experience for passengers.
+The title Bequem Voyage is derived from the German word "bequem", which means "comfortable", and the French word "voyage", which means "journey".

 To activate the virtual environment